evaxujz/LeetCode/README.md

 # LeetCode
-The solution of the topic on the LeetCode
+The solutions of the topic on the LeetCode